Nicandra physalodes: Stock poison

 Nicandra physalodes is suspected of having poisonous properties similar to those possessed by certain Physalis species implicated in the poisoning of sheep.
 Some conflicting evidence in respect of these suspicions has emerged from Australia (where the plant is sometimes known as wild gooseberry), in which the plant has been suspected, on rather vague evidence, of poisoning stock at various times, although a feeding test carried out in New South Wales using a sheep and a goat gave negative results.
 A case was reported from New South Wales in 1970 in which two crossbred ewes died, apparently as a result of consuming this plant.
-The animals had been left to graze in a paddock of Wimmera ryegrass heavily infested with Nicandra physalodes plants of around 60 cm in height, such that they overtopped the grass.
+The animals had been left to graze in a paddock of Wimmera ryegrass heavily infested with Nicandra physalodes plants of around in height, such that they overtopped the grass.
 Both ewes died, with symptoms of bloat within 12 hours.
 At necropsy there were extensive hemorrhages in heart and lungs, but no other apparent abnormalities.
 The paunches of the ewes were observed to contain large amounts of Nicandra.